davebenson/doom4-walkthrough/README.md

 Many The Possesseds, 3 Possessed Soldiers, and one Shielded Soldier.

 Often the Possessed Security guards a hall to the left.
 It is worth exploring.
 After climbing, an Imp will spawn in front of you.
-There is Elite Guard #3 and a Munitions Crate.
+There is ELITE GUARD 2.3 and a Munitions Crate.

 ## Mission 2:  VEGA Console area
 This is a semicircular area with a central room.

-But first, climb the crates at left and jump to find Secret #4, "Heavy Assault Rifle Model, Bronzeguy".
+But first, climb the crates at left and jump to find SECRET 2.4, "Heavy Assault Rifle Model, Bronzeguy".

 Enter the central room and watch the cut scene.